jordanmills/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-cloud-auto-attendant.md

 When you have a solid structure that meets your needs and a script that guides customers efficiently, proceed to [Configure resource accounts](configure-onprem-ra.md).

 > [!CAUTION]
 > As mentioned in [KB4480742](https://support.microsoft.com/en-us/help/4480742/call-failures-and-500-server-internal-error-after-migration-to-2019), moving Exchange UM auto attendants created in Server 2015 to servers running Server 2019 is discouraged.
-For the time being, you'd have to keep them on a Skype for Business Server 2015 pool running in coexistance mode.
+For the time being, you'd have to keep them on a Skype for Business Server 2015 pool running in coexistence mode.

 ## See Also